SINHASantos/wlang/README.md

 # W Lang

-W lang is 4th generation General-purpose Rapid Application Development programming language designed to accelerate the web and mobile application development.
+W lang is Rapid Application Development programming language designed to accelerate the web and mobile application development.

 W language is great fit for enterprise and mission critical applications which demand secure and safety-critical software components.
 W lang offers a readymade set of components which can be customized or developers can create new component from scratch.